 Hours: 9:30am-9:30pm, daily

-Feel free to share this article, and please leave a comment below if you have any questions or additions.
+Feel free to share this article on chocolate in Bangkok, and please leave a comment below if you have any questions or additions.

 Bangkok Chocolate Map